32 Best Crime Drama, Mystery & Thriller Shows On Britbox: 2019 Edition

 25. Poirot’s Final Cases

+If you’re into classics, make sure you check this show on Britbox.
 An ailing Poirot returns to Styles with Hastings nearly three decades after solving their first mystery there in order to prevent a serial killer from claiming more victims.

 26. Inspector Morse